SharifuzzamanShaon/SharifuzzamanShaon/README.md

 ## About Me

 Hello!
 I'm **Sharifuzzaman Hasan**, a passionate and dedicated full-stack developer with a strong background in web development.
 I specialize in building dynamic, responsive, and scalable applications using the latest technologies in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-My expertise extends to various front-end and back-end frameworks, making me a versatile developer who can handle both client and server-side logic seamlessly.

 ### Skills & Technologies:
 - **Frontend**: React.js, Next.js, Tailwind CSS, HTML5, CSS3, JavaScript